7 Mindfulness Exercises for Beginners to Transform Your Life

 It’s great for many things, from enhancing your mental health to helping you dissect your thoughts more effectively.

-I hope with these tips, you feel more comfortable starting your journey to learning how to practice mindfulness daily.
+I hope that with these tips, you feel more comfortable starting your journey to learning how to practice mindfulness daily.

 So now I want to hear from you.